Updated: April 24, 2026

 The Digital Nomad Visa (or D8 Visa), introduced in 2022, allows you to relocate to Portugal, provided you work for a foreign (non-Portuguese) employer.

 This visa offers a pathway for temporary residency in Portugal without participating in local employment.
-To qualify, you will need to demonstrate a stable and reliable source of income from your remote work or business activities, earning at least four times the Portuguese minimum wage (about €3,480).
+To qualify, you will need to demonstrate a stable and reliable source of income from your remote work or business activities, earning at least four times the Portuguese minimum wage (about €3,680).

 You can also secure a residency visa through marriage and by studying.
 Another popular visa option for entrepreneurs is the D2 Visa in Portugal.

 You can contact our partners at Global Citizen Solutions for a full analysis of which visa option may be best for you.
+They can simplify the residency process and explain the tax residency requirements.

 Life in Portugal